 Observe the following precautions to ensure safe and proper servicing.
+These precautions are not described in each individual section.

-Precautions for Supplemental Restraint System (SRS) "AIR BAG"
+Supplemental Restraint System (SRS) "AIR BAG"

 The Supplemental Restraint System "Air Bag", used along with a seat belt, helps to reduce the risk or severity of injury to the driver and front passenger in a frontal collision.
 The Supplemental Restraint System consists of air bag modules (located in the center of the steering wheel and in the instrument panel on the passenger side), a diagnosis sensor unit, warning lamp, wiring harness and spiral cable.
 Information necessary to service the system safely is included in the RS section of this Service Manual.